axibase/atsd/rule-engine/functions-utility.md

 values([int limit]) [number]
 ```

 Retrieves a list of numeric sample values.
-The list is order by ascending command time of the sample.
+The list is ordered by ascending command time of the sample.
 Values are floating-point numbers (`double`).

-Returned samples based on value of `limit` argument
+Samples returned based on the value of `limit` argument

 * Zero or omitted: All samples.
 * Positive: Up to the specified number of samples from **start**, earliest samples first.